lgloege/MITgcm-Lake-Michigan-tracer/doc/README.md

 ## Doc
-These are ducmentation files, such as references.
+These are ducmentation files.

-### References.bib contains these references
+## Helvetica
+Helvetica is a nice clean font, but is not included in [matplotlib](https://matplotlib.org).
+Instructions on how to use helvetica in matplotlib are [here](https://github.com/olgabot/sciencemeetproductivity.tumblr.com/blob/master/posts/2012/11/how-to-set-helvetica-as-the-default-sans-serif-font-in.md).

+### References used in this study

 1. Vaccaro, L., and Read, J. Vital to our nation's economy: Great Lakes jobs 2011 report.
 Michigan Sea Grant (2011).